 Tapping into your retirement plan in case of emergency should be your last resort.
 But there are plenty of ways to minimize the hit.
 For instance, you generally can avoid early withdrawal penalties if you use the money to cover a substantial qualified medical or higher education expense.
 However, you’d still owe income tax on the withdrawal amount any time you take money out of a traditional IRA.
 You must also report allowable hardship withdrawals on your tax return.

-- In order to avoid early withdrawal penalties from the IRS, you’d need to report allowable hardship distributions on Form 5329.
+- To avoid early withdrawal penalties from the IRS, you need to report allowable hardship distributions on Form 5329.
 Fortunately, tax filing software has made this task much simpler.
-To help, we published a study on the best tax filing software available today.
+Check out SmartAsset’s guide to the best tax filing software available.

 Photo credit: ©iStock.com/LumineImages, ©iStock.com/PeopleImages, ©iStock.com/Kameleon007